JezzaR-The-Proto/Platformer/README.md

 # Pyglet-Platformer
   Platformer made in pyglet.
 WIP
-## Why Pyglet?
- Pygame is the other (crap) alternative and it doesn't have vsync so i'm not using it.
 ## Requirements
 - Python 3.8.1
 - Pyglet and Shapely Libraries (pip install pyglet shapely)
 ## Installation
   Clone the Git Repo.

   Run the "Pyglet Platformer.py" or "Pyglet Platformer Dev.py" if you want the dev builds (usually broken).